tjfontaine/cloudnative/infrastructure/security/Readme.md

 # Security

-Keeping your infrastructure secure is a priority for any technology organization.
-The scope of cloud security is large and covers your infrastructure, data and software installed on your systems.

-The tutorials in this category will leave you with a good understanding of best practices, tooling and implementations of security with respect to the cloud native paradigm.
+Cloud Native security is a priority for any organization.
+It can broadly be classified as a combination of tooling, strategies and best practices for three areas: infrastructure, data and software.
+The tutorials in the category will allow you to understand how to better protect your infrastructure, secure your sensitive data, and help you understand how to protect your container assets.